open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/faas-metrics.md

 | `faas.invoked_provider` | Yes | Cloud provider of the invoked function.
 Corresponds to the resource `cloud.provider`.
 Example: `aws` |
 | `faas.invoked_region` | Yes | Cloud provider region of invoked function.
 Corresponds to resource `cloud.region`.
 Example: `us-east-1` |

-More details on these labels and the function name and the difference compared to the faas.invoked_name can be found at the related [faas tracing specification](../../trace/semantic_conventions/faas.md).
+More details on these labels, the function name and the difference compared to the faas.invoked_name can be found at the related [FaaS tracing specification](../../trace/semantic_conventions/faas.md).
+For incoming FaaS executions, the function for which metrics are reported is already described by its [FaaS resource attributes](../../resource/semantic_conventions/faas.md).
+Outgoing FaaS executions are identified using the `faas.invoked_*` attributes above.
+`faas.trigger` SHOULD be included in all metric events while `faas.invoked_*` attributes apply on outgoing FaaS execution events only.

 ## References